piegamesde/BlockMap/README.md

 ## Features:
 - A little interactive GUI based on JavaFX
+- Different color maps and shaders that highlight exactly what you are looking for (including an underground caves and an ocean ground view)
 - A gui library to include maps into your own JavaFX applications (mostly done, but not released yet)
 - A command line interface to render your worlds from scripts
 - The core rendering code as library to use in your own projects (not released yet)